 There are 3 major errors people often make in regards to irrigation pumps.
 All of these are VERY expensive errors to fix.
 So let’s get you on the right track from the very beginning!

 Do not buy a pump until you have determined your exact water needs for flow and pressure!
 Many people every year lose lots of money because they bought a pump before they designed their irrigation system, then discovered it wasn’t the right type or size.
 A pump must be sized for the exact pressure and flow requirements of your irrigation system.
 Way too many people ask “what horsepower do I need?”
 Newbie question!
 Pumps aren’t selected by horsepower.
 You need a pump that produces the correct amounts and ratios of water flow and water pressure.
-So design your irrigation system first, purchase the pump second!
+It might seem obvious, but our experience indicates it isn’t.
+So figure out your water requirements first, then purchase the pump second!

 Many (most?) prepackaged off-the-shelf pumps have misleading performance labels.
 They aren’t exactly lying to you, they just aren’t being very clear.
 Often a pump or the pump’s package will be labeled with something similar to “20 GPM, 55 PSI”.* Or it may say “20 GPM, 127 feet of lift”.
 In most cases the word “or” should be added.
 What they mean is 20 GPM or 55 PSI.
 This is critical!
 There is a huge difference in performance between a pump that produces 20 GPM at 55 PSI, and a pump that produces 20 GPM or 55 PSI.
 You may even see this misleading information stamped right onto the pump identification tag on the pump body!